AaltoSciComp/scicomp-docs/news/git_migration.rst

     # Add Aalto gitlab info
     git remote add origin $VERSION.AALTO.FI_URL
     git push -f origin master

+If you have a giant subversion repository with many different unrelated (or loosely related) projects, it is recommended to split this into separate git repositories per project.
+You can also do this preserving all history.
+If you are in a Science-IT department, we can help with this, :doc:`contact Science-IT <../triton/help>`.
+If you aren't, contact us anyway and we can try to help anyway.

 Migrating from other Gitlab (like departments had)
 ==================================================